-15. Using multiple HDSP AES-32 / HDSP MADI
+15. Using multiple HDSP MADI / AES-32

-The current driver supports operation of up to three HDSP AES-32 in any combination with the HDSP MADI.
-Both HDSP AES-32 and HDSP MADI use the same driver, therefore can be used at the same time.
+The current driver supports operation of up to three HDSP MADI.
+Both HDSP MADI and HDSP AES-32 use the same driver, therefore can be used at the same time.
 Please note that only one TCO of one card can be used (of course).
 All units have to be in sync, i.e. have to receive valid sync information either via word clock or by using AutoSync and feeding synchronized signals.